microsoft/pxt/docs/language.md

 * `typeof` expression
 * `public`/`private` annotations on constructor arguments (syntactic sugar to make them into fields)
 * initializers for class fields
+* lambda functions with more than three arguments
+* using generic functions as values and nested generic functions

 The following used to be disallowed, but should be supported now, though they require testing: